Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning: DroneVehicle Dataset

 \subsection{Statistics and Attributes}

-Five categories are chosen and annotated in our DroneVehicle dataset, including car, truck, bus, van and freight car.
-The distribution of these five categories of both RGB and Infrared modality in the DroneVehicle dataset is shown in the Fig.\ref{fig3}.
+Five categories are chosen and annotated in our DroneVehicle dataset, including car, truck, bus, van, and freight car.
+Some examples are shown in Fig.\ref{fig13}.
+In the DroneVehicle dataset, we separately counted the total number of annotated bounding boxes for each category in RGB and infrared modalities.
+The statistical results are shown in Table.~\ref{tab:annotated bounding boxes}.

-The DroneVehicle dataset consists of a total of 31,064 images collected by the drone, including 15,532 RBG images, and 15,532 infrared images.
+The DroneVehicle dataset consists of a total of $56,878$ images collected by the drone, half of which are RGB images, and the resting are infrared images.
 We have made rich annotations with oriented bounding boxes for the five categories.
-Among them, the category of car has 193183 annotations in RGB images, 209167 annotations in infrared images.
-The category of truck has 6483 annotations in RGB images, and 7107 annotations in thermal infrared images.
-The category of bus has 5056 annotations in RGB images, and 5431 annotations in thermal infrared images.
-The category of van has 2525 annotations in RGB images, and 2511 annotations in thermal infrared images.
-The category of freight car has 4649 annotations in RGB images, and 5530 annotations in thermal infrared image.
+Among them, \textit{car} has $389,779$ annotations in RGB images, and $428,086$ annotations in infrared images, \textit{truck} has $22,123$ annotations in RGB images, and $25,960$ annotations in infrared images, \textit{bus} has $15,333$ annotations in RGB images, and $16,590$ annotations in infrared images, \textit{van} has $11,935$ annotations in RGB images, and $12,708$ annotations in infrared images, and \textit{freight car} has $13,400$ annotations in RGB images, and $17,173$ annotations in infrared image.